Reginald Fernandes

 Reginaldo "Reginald" Fernandes (14 June 1914 – 13 November 1994) was an Indian writer, musician and cultural figure active in Goan Konkani music.
 He was known for having written a vast number of Konkani romans novels, over a hundred in number.
 He has been called the "King of Konkani Fiction".

 Career

-Fernandes had a sway of many decades in the world of the Konkani romans, and his productive period spanned over six decades.
+Fernandes was active for many decades in the world of the Konkani romans, his career spanning over six decades.
 His first novel was published in 1932, and the last one, called Perdida, made it to the stands in 1994.